Brexit brinkmanship: UK, EU tell each other to move on trade | Politics

 Brexit brinkmanship: UK, EU tell each other to move on trade

-Britain and the European Union said on Monday the door was still open to a deal, calling on each other to compromise to find a way to protect billions of dollars of trade between the neighbours.
+Britain and the European Union said on Monday the door was still open for a deal on their post-Brexit relationship, calling on each other to compromise to find a way to protect billions of dollars of trade between the neighbours.

-With just over two months before Britain ends a status quo transition arrangement with the EU, both sides are deadlocked over a way forward to try to secure a trade deal with neither wanting to move first to offer concessions.
-A no-deal finale to the United Kingdom's five-year Brexit crisis would disrupt the operations of manufacturers, retailers, farmers and nearly every other sector - just as the economic hit from the coronavirus pandemic worsens.
+With just over two months before Britain ends a status quo transition arrangement with the EU, talks on a trade deal are deadlocked, with neither wanting to move first to offer concessions.
+A no-deal finale to Britain's five-year Brexit drama would disrupt the operations of manufacturers, retailers, farmers and nearly every other sector - just as the economic hit from the coronavirus pandemic worsens.

+British officials have repeatedly said any deal has to honour Britain's new status as a sovereign country and not try to tie it to EU rules and regulations.
 German Chancellor Angela Merkel said compromises on both sides would be needed.
-French President Emmanuel Macron said Britain needed a Brexit deal more than the 27-nation EU.
-"We are ready for a deal, but not at any price," he said.
+French President Emmanuel Macron said Britain needed a deal more than the 27-nation EU.

 "With compromise and tenacity, a deal can be done.
 Businesses call on leaders on both sides to find a route through," they said.